Responses Built to Score

 -

-The single biggest gap between a 2 and a 4 is specificity.
+The gap between a 2 and a 4 is specificity.
 Here’s the same safeguarding answer at both levels:

 “We have robust safeguarding procedures and our staff receive regular training to ensure the safety of the people we support.”

 The second response is scoreable.
 The first is a claim.
-Evaluators can’t award marks for claims they can’t verify.
+Evaluators can only award marks for what they can verify against the criteria.

 This is why evidence structure matters as much as the words.
 We extract proof points you may not have thought to include — contract outcomes, KPIs, inspection results, TUPE transfer data — and reference them to specific attachments evaluators can check.